 How an FHA mortgage compares to a traditional home mortgage

 When you consider home financing, you want to make sure you get it right.
 The first step is choosing the right type of loan.
 So how do FHA loans work, and how do they compare to traditional home mortgages?

 - Lower down payment: Traditional mortgages often require at least 5% down.
 If you’re buying a $300,000 home, that means you have to come up with $15,000.
 On the other hand, FHA loans require as little as 3.5% down.
-For borrowers who don't have access to a large amount of funds, an FHA loan can be a good fit.
+For borrowers who may not have funds to put towards a large down payment, an FHA loan can be a good fit.
 FHA loans also permit the full down payment to come from an eligible gift donor, such as a parent or sibling.

 - Less restrictive qualification requirements: Not everyone has perfect credit, but this doesn’t necessarily mean you won’t be able to buy a home.
 FHA loans allow for lower credit scores, and the minimum credit score requirement varies by lender.

 - MIP: MIP stands for mortgage insurance premium.
 Mortgage insurance protects the lender in case you default on your loan.
 For traditional mortgages, mortgage insurance is only required if you put less than 20% down.
 For FHA loans, MIP is always required and needs to be paid in two parts.
 The first premium is paid upfront at closing, the second is included in your monthly payment and paid annually for the life of your loan or 11 years depending on the term of your loan.

 - Lower loan limits: Conventional loans allow homebuyers to borrow up to conforming loan limits.
 FHA loan limits are lower than conventional loans, so depending on what county you’re financing in, you’ll only be able to borrow up to a certain amount.